beefowler/Rotifer_GenerationalBlock/README.md

 Figure9_TwoStrainTrajectories.m
     This script simulates two strains simultaneously for a single season.
 We use it to explore the dynamics of two strains that can mutualy invade eachother in our invasion experiments and to see their relative success over the course of a single season.
 We simulate this scenario using dde23 and gen_rotifer_twostrains.m This script produces Figure 9.

+delay_example.m
+    This script generates Figure 2 in the manuscript, demonstrating the difference in egg production between strains with temporal and generational mictic blocks.
+The first two panels arise from single season simulations of two scenarios described in the text, for which we plot egg production over time.
+The third panel allows for consecutive seasons and plots the ratio of the number of eggs in each scenario for each consecutive season.